TheEduSantos/infrastructure-as-code-challenge/README.md

 # Code Documentation
-Title: Script for Creating Directories, User Groups, and Users
+### Script for Creating Directories, User Groups, and Users

 Description: This bash script automates the creation of directories, user groups, and users on a Linux system.
 It creates specific directories, defines user groups, associates users with these groups, allowing group selection during user creation.
 Additionally, the script sets permissions for created directories.